01 / threat model

 Browser

 Can be made reasonably private with configuration.
-Disable telemetry.
-Keep extensions minimal.
-Consider canvas permission prompts and fingerprint-resisting settings.
+Disable telemetry, keep extensions minimal.
 Out of the box it's not there, but it's the most configurable mainstream option.

 09 / field practice